lvphj/epydemiology/README.md

 #### Description

    The function is used to query MySQL or SQL SERVER databases using an SQL file that is stored as a text file.
 As the function runs, the user is prompted to enter all other required parameters include server address, username and password details.
+A maximum of three attempts allowed to enter correct login information.

 #### Function parameters